-Non-current assets, or disposal groups ("Disposal Group") comprising assets and liabilities, that are expected to be recovered primarily through sale rather than through continuing use, are classified as held for sale.
+Non-current assets, or disposal groups ("Disposal Group"), if any, comprising assets and liabilities, that are expected to be recovered primarily through sale rather than through continuing use, are classified as held for sale.
 Immediately before classification as held for sale, the assets, or components of a disposal group, are remeasured in accordance with the Group's accounting policies.
 Thereafter generally the assets, or disposal group, are measured at the lower of their carrying amount and fair value less cost to sell.
-Any impairment loss on a disposal group is first allocated to goodwill, and then to remaining assets and liabilities on a pro rata basis, except that no loss is allocated to consumable stocks, financial assets and deferred tax assets which continue to be measured in accordance with the Group's accounting policies.
+Any impairment loss on a disposal group is first allocated to goodwill, if any, and then to remaining assets and liabilities on a pro rata basis, except that no loss is allocated to consumable stocks, financial assets and deferred tax assets which continue to be measured in accordance with the Group's accounting policies.
 Impairment losses on initial classification as held for sale and subsequent gains or losses on remeasurement are recognised in profit or loss.
 Gains are not recognised in excess of any cumulative impairment loss.
 Property, plant and equipment once classified as held for sale are not depreciated.
-Investments in associates which classified in held for sale are no longer equity accounted for.